Battle of Tinian: Tinian taken

 Meanwhile, the 8th Marines made their way onto the plateau, where vegetation covered caves and fissures where Japanese riflemen and machine gunners lurked.
 While the vegetation concealed them from observation by the Americans, it also restricted their own fields of view.
 There was one winding road to the top, but it was mined.
 Engineers removed the mines, allowing tanks to proceed up the road and destroy Japanese positions, while the accompanying infantry battled their way through the brush.
 At 16:50, Company A reached the top.
 Five minutes later they were joined by a platoon from Company C. Company E, following up the road, was attacked by between 75 and 100 Japanese, who were eventually repelled.
 It then made its way to the top.
 Company G followed, reaching the top at 18:45, which was sunset.
 During the night, the Japanese attempted to cut off the Americans on the summit.
 They captured some vehicles, but were unsuccessful.
 At 05:15 the marines' positions were attacked by more than 600 Japanese soldiers and sailors.
 An hour later, the 8th Marines had 74 casualties and 200 Japanese were dead.
 The rest withdrew to the woods and cliffs in the southwest of the island.

 Lolo Point, the southernmost tip of the island, was reached at 18:00 on 1 August, and 55 minutes later, Schmidt declared that organized resistance had ended, and the island was secure.
 Nonetheless, that night, the 6th Marines were attacked by a poorly coordinated force of about 150 Japanese soldiers and sailors.
 According to Japanese prisoners, Ogata had burned the regimental colors and gathered as many men as he could for a counterattack.
 The following morning 124 Japanese dead were counted, many of whom had died by their own hand, but Ogata's body was never identified.
+Some sources state Ogata committed suicide.